cybernetlab/ensure_it/README.md

 awesome(0)
 ```

-will produce ArgumentError with message `it's unusual that 'arg' of 'awesome' method with name arg is not a symbol.
+will produce ArgumentError with message `it's bad that 'arg' of 'awesome' method with name arg is not a symbol.
 Raised in ensure_symbol!`.

 ### ensure_symbol, ensure_symbol!